Giant Components in Random Temporal Graphs: The Foremost Forest Algorithm

 Now, \eqref{eq:uniformdown} and \eqref{eq:uniformup} together show the claim. \end{proof}

-\paragraph{Target Set Version of Foremost Forest Growth.} Using the above observation that the $k$'th new vertex is almost uniformly distributed among the non-reached vertices, we are now ready to prove a result lower bounding the probability that the Foremost Forest algorithm started from a set $S$ hits a fixed set $T$ of large enough size.
+\paragraph*{Target Set Version of Foremost Forest Growth.} Using the above observation that the $k$'th new vertex is almost uniformly distributed among the non-reached vertices, we are now ready to prove a result lower bounding the probability that the Foremost Forest algorithm started from a set $S$ hits a fixed set $T$ of large enough size.
+That is, we can finally prove~\cref{theorem:general target set}.